 Based on the current construction needs, the project aims at "flood control and safety, high-quality water resources, healthy water ecology, livable water environment and advanced water culture", adheres to the holistic nature of Ming Lake and the systematic nature of the watershed, and enhances the ecological protection and management capability of Ming Lake through the implementation of systematic management, improvement of management and care capacity, and development of the watershed, and promotes the economic development of the watershed and the improvement of residents' living standard.
-The goal is to improve the ecological protection of Ming Lake through the implementation of systematic governance, improvement of management capacity and development of the basin, enhance the ecological value of Ming Lake, boost the economic development of the basin and improve the standard of living of the residents, and promote the river and lake management system to be "famous and responsible" and "capable and effective", so as to create the first national model of a happy lake in a city and play an exemplary leading role in the construction of the national happy river and lake.
-It has played a leading role in demonstrating the construction of happy rivers and lakes, exploring the construction path of happy rivers and lakes, and arriving at a set of replicable and generalizable experience in the construction of happy rivers and lakes.
+The goal is to improve the ecological protection of Ming Lake through the implementation of systematic governance, improvement of management capacity and development of the basin, enhance the ecological value of Ming Lake, boost the economic development of the basin and improve the standard of living of the residents, and promote the river and lake management system to be "famous and responsible" and "capable and effective", so as to create the first national model of a happy lake in a city and play an exemplary leading role in the construction of the paper rivers and lakes, exploring the construction path of happy rivers and lakes, and arriving at a set of replicable and generalizable experience in the construction of happy rivers and lakes.